This post may contain affiliate links.

 The last few months have been pretty full-on here (hospital stays, extended illnesses, moving to a new state, husband away for two months.)
 For the past couple of weeks, I’ve had a nasty cough that I just couldn’t shake, a constant headache, and just a general “unwell” feeling.

-I was talking with a friend, and she pointed out how much I had going on, and when was the last time I’d taken a moment to myself.
+I was talking with a friend and she pointed out how much I had going on, and asked me when was the last time I’d taken a moment to myself.
 I thought about it and realized that I couldn’t answer.
 I’d been neglecting myself, and my health had started to suffer because of it.

 This is exactly why we need to take some time to pamper ourselves!